 Sand is certainly an affordable option that will work in a playground setting, but it is also a messy one that may become annoying over time.

-If you like the idea of building sand castles or playing in the sand with your kids, you might want to consider installing a sandbox as a smaller feature in your playground or creating a beach area in another section of your yard.
+If you like the idea of building sand castles or playing in the sand with your kids, but are not as keen on the potential mess, you might want to consider installing a sandbox as a smaller feature in your playground or creating a beach area in another section of your yard.

 7. Wood Chips and Mulch